-Note 1: This buffer is a TTL input when configured as an analog input.
+Note 1: This buffer is a TTL input when configured as a port input pin.

-- 2: This buffer is a Schmitt Trigger input when configured as the external interrupt. - 3: This buffer is a Schmitt Trigger input when configured as the CCP2 input. - 4: This buffer is a Schmitt Trigger input when used as USART receive input. - 5: This buffer is a Schmitt Trigger input when used in Serial Programming mode.
+- 2: This buffer is a Schmitt Trigger input when configured as the external interrupt. - 3: This buffer is a Schmitt Trigger input when configured as the CCP1 input. - 4: This buffer is a Schmitt Trigger input when used as EUSART receive input. - 5: This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 6: This buffer is a TTL input when used as the T13CKI input.